 - Steam cauliflower florets for 10-12 minutes or until fork-tender.
 Remove from heat and let cool while pasta cooks.

 - Add pasta to the water you used to steam the cauliflower and cook 7-10 minutes until al dente (or according to package directions).
 Stir constantly to prevent sticking together.

 - While pasta cooks sauté minced garlic on low in butter until tender, fragrant, and slightly caramelized about 5-8 minutes.

-- Add frozen vegetables to microwave safe dish, cover and microwave for 1-2 minutes until thawed (stir half way in between).
+- Add frozen vegetables to the microwave-safe dish, cover, and microwave for 7-9 minutes until cooked through (stir halfway in between).

 - Drain pasta but save 1 cup of pasta water to use for the sauce (it will help thicken it).
 Add butter/garlic mix, Parmesan, salt, pepper, cauliflower, and ½ cup of pasta water to high powered blender or food processor (I used a Vitamix).
 Blend/process till smooth.
 (Use more pasta liquid if too thick).

 - Combine frozen vegetables, chopped bacon, pasta, and 1/2 of sauce (can use more if desired). *Store leftover sauce in an airtight container for up to 3 days or freeze for future use.